deenu-cse/npmPackage/README.md

 To start the server, use the following command:

 *npx custom-db-server

-This will run a server on http://localhost:1269.
+This will run a server on custom-db-cli.vercel.app.
 The server provides an API endpoint that you can use to run commands from a form submission or a frontend application.

 Example: 🛠️ Running Commands via API
-Once the server is running, you can send POST requests to http://localhost:1269/run-command to run commands via the API.
+Once the server is running, you can send POST requests to https://custom-db-cli.vercel.app/api/run-command to run commands via the API.

 Here’s an example of how to submit a command using a POST request: